-This tumor can have various forms: the size can vary, it can be pale gray or red or purple, soft or gelatin-like (it often contains zones where the tissue is filled with blood or is necrotized).
-These tumors are in general ill-defined, non-encapsulated and often attached to other organs.
-A hemangiosarcoma is a very fragile tumor and this is why it should be handled with care and one should avoid manipulations that could lead to its disintegration and spreading of its parts.
-Another consequence of their fragility is that they rip open easily which leads to abdominal bleeding.
+This tumour is particularly aggressive, and metastases are often already present at the time of diagnosis.
+This tumour can have various forms: the size can vary, it can be pale gray or red or purple, soft or gelatin-like (it often contains zones where the tissue is filled with blood or is necrotized).
+These tumours are in general ill-defined, non-encapsulated and often attached to other organs.
+A hemangiosarcoma is a very fragile tumour and should therefore be handled with care.
+Manipulations can lead to rupture and abdominal bleeding, as well as spreading of tumour cells.
+These bleedings often occur spontaneously.

-This tumor type is mostly seen in middle-aged dogs, but can also manifest itself in dogs younger than 3 years of age.
+This tumour type is mostly seen in middle-aged dogs, but can also manifest itself in dogs younger than 3 years of age.

-A higher risk to develop this tumor type was reported for German Shepherd, Golden retriever and Labrador retriever vs other dog races.
+A higher risk to develop this tumour type was reported for German Shepherd, Golden retriever and Labrador retriever vs other dog breeds.

 A common symptom when the hemangiosarcoma is situated in the abdomen is a sudden weakness or collapse.
 This can be preceded by temporary episodes of weakness from which the dog recuperates spontaneously within 12-36h.
 Other vague symptoms that may occur include weight loss and a lack of appetite.